 Day 17 – Tatopani to Shikha

 Day 18 – Shikha to Gorepani

 Day 19 – Gorepani to Tikhedunga

 Day 21 – Birethandi to Pokhara

-The road on the other side has also reached all the way up to Muktinath, so you could even stop there making this a short 9 day trek including a couple days of acclimatization.
+The road on the other side has also reached all the way up to Muktinath, so you could even stop there making this a short 9-day trek including a couple of days of acclimatization.